Policy Analyst | Child Care and Early Education

-CLASP seeks a Policy Analyst who will work as part of a team of advocates to elevate the needs of young children in low-income families and increase access to high-quality child care and early education for low-income children and families.
-Because early care and education are so crucial both to children’s life opportunities and parent’s work, the team focuses on promoting policies that support both child development and the needs of low-income working parents as well as expanding access to high-quality child care and early education.
-CLASP addresses racial, linguistic, cultural, immigrant status, and other barriers that prevent low-income families from accessing early childhood services., In addition, the team brings its expertise in child development—including the importance of parents’ wellbeing and family economic stability—to public debates about policy toward immigrant families, health and mental health care for parents and children, and the stability and quality of low-wage work.
+CLASP seeks a Policy Analyst who will work as part of a team of advocates to increase access to high-quality child care and early education for children and families with low incomes.
+Because early care and education are so crucial both to children’s and parents’ life opportunities, the team focuses on promoting policies that support both child development and the needs of their parents or caregivers.
+CLASP’s work focuses on solutions to the particular challenges children and families with low incomes face in accessing the quality child care and early education opportunities of their choosing, including barriers related to race, language, culture, and immigration status.
+In addition, the team brings its expertise in child development—including the importance of parents’ wellbeing and family economic stability—to public debates about policy related to immigration, health and wellbeing, and the stability and quality of low-wage work.

-Job Responsibilities: The Policy Analyst will support the team’s advocacy for low-income people and people of color on a wide range of early childhood issues, including Head Start; child care and child care subsidy policies; two-generation state policies; maternal and child health; and the intersection of civil rights, immigrant rights, and early childhood.
-Specific responsibilities may include but are not limited to:
+The Policy Analyst will support the team’s effective advocacy for people with low incomes and people of color on a wide range of early childhood issues, including infant and toddler wellbeing; child care and child care subsidy policies; two-generation state policies; maternal and child health; and the intersection of civil rights, immigrant rights and early childhood.
+Specific responsibilities may include, but are not limited to:

 - Researching and writing high-quality reports, policy analyses, and issue briefs in substantive areas of work;

 - Writing commentaries and blogs that address urgent policy issues, often by providing data or research to inform the debate;

 - Providing support through research, writing, editing, and/or data analysis for Congressional advocacy (for example, testimony by senior CLASP officials before Congressional committees, or briefings for Congressional staff) on issues relating to young children and family wellbeing;

 - Supporting the provision of high-quality technical assistance to state policymakers and advocates to assist them in improving their policies and practices; and